 In recent years all this has changed.
 Nowadays, the capital market expects to see more stable and profitable companies, which greatly extend the IPO exit cycle.
 Companies also wait longer before deciding whether to complement their product portfolio or expand it through mergers and acquisitions.
 They also want to develop more complete, stable and profitable products that will compete in the market and lead it.

-What this means for the startup employee of today is that they live in a more risky environment and the wait, until they see any returns from their options, just gets longer and longer.
+What this means for the startup employee of today is that they live in a more risky environment and the wait, until they see any returns from their shares and options, just gets longer and longer.

 Do you have stock options?
 Well, now you can sell them without having to wait!